-- (1) For the purposes of clause 13, the period of self-isolation begins when the probable case received a positive result from a COVID-19 rapid antigen test. - (2) For the purposes of clause 13, the period of self-isolation ends on the earlier of: - (a) seven days after the date on which the probable case received a positive result from a COVID-19 rapid antigen test; or - (b) the day on which a negative result is received by the probable case from a COVID-19 PCR test that was undertaken after the COVID-19 rapid antigen test from which the person became a probable case.
+- (1) For the purposes of clause 13, the period of self-isolation begins: - (a) if clause 13(1) applies, when the probable case received a positive result from a COVID-19 rapid antigen test; or - (b) if clause 13(2)13(1) applies, upon the commencement of this Order. - (2) For the purposes of clause 13, the period of self-isolation ends on the earlier of: - (a) seven days after the date on which the probable case received a positive result from a COVID-19 rapid antigen test; or - (b) the day on which a negative result is received by the probable case from a COVID-19 PCR test that was undertaken within 48 hours after the COVID-19 rapid antigen test from which the person became a probable case.